300 g lamb rump roast, with outer skin and fat

 - Select Combi Mode:

-- Place grilling and roasting insert onto a multi-purpose tray, then place into the oven on shelf position 2 for the first stage to preheat.
+- Place grilling and roasting insert onto a universal tray, then place into the combi steam oven on shelf position 2 for the first stage to preheat.

 - Place the lamb onto the preheated tray, and place back into the oven on shelf position 2.